 - Anteaters tend to have mouths at the base of their snouts, instead of at the tip.

-- Alligators are often drawn with thin v-shaped snouts and interlocking teeth just like crocodiles.
+- Alligators are often drawn with v-shaped snouts and interlocking teeth just like crocodiles.
+Similarly, crocodiles will often be depicted with a gator-like overbite.

 - Sperm whales are often depicted with teeth on their upper jaw, belly lines similar to those of baleen whales, and the blowhole located on the top of the head instead of the snout.